Mothers with no criminal pasts await deportation in jail: 'Fight for us, please'

 It adds: "However, ICE no longer exempts classes or categories of removable aliens from potential enforcement.
 All of those in violation of the immigration laws may be subject to immigration arrest, detention and, if found removable by final order, removal from the United States."

-According to Immigration and Customs Enforcement, 92% of all immigrants arrested by the agency last year had criminal convictions, pending criminal charges, were an immigration fugitive, or were an illegal re-entrant.
+According to ICE, 92% of all immigrants arrested by ICE last year had criminal convictions, pending criminal charges, were an immigration fugitive, or were an illegal re-entrant.

 Precetaj is none of those.
 And she contends, neither are most of the women she's in jail with.

 Historically, undocumented mothers with clean records were not immune from deportation, according to immigration law attorneys.
-However, immigration authorities used discretion in the past and took factors such as family relationships and lack of a criminal record into account in deciding whether someone can stay or not.
+However, immigration authorities used discretion in the past and took factors like family relationships and lack of a criminal record into account in deciding whether someone can stay or not.

 “The Trump administration made it very clear in January 2017 that they were undoing the priority system that created a secondary process for looking at things like family relationships and lack of criminal record in pursuing deportation orders,” said Susan Reed, managing attorney for the Michigan Immigrant Rights Center.
 “Whether or not you have a criminal record or whether or not you’re someone’s mother doesn’t matter to the government anymore.”